ooper-zz/songs/README.md

 The system helps maintain a centralized database of song lyrics and their associated metadata (tags, notes, etc.) by:
 1. Automatically consolidating lyrics from multiple files
 2. Maintaining consistent metadata across different versions of songs
-3. Supporting multiple language versions of the same song
+3. Supporting multiple language versions of the same song, if any
 4. Automatically updating files when changes are detected

 ## Purpose